jeffwzhu/Seam-Carving/README.md

 This program uses the algorithm specified in [this paper](http://graphics.cs.cmu.edu/courses/15-463/2013_fall/hw/proj3-seamcarving/imret.pdf) to perform 'content-aware' resizing of images by always removing areas of low contrast first.

+The algorithm essentially states that 1) a gradient map of the image should be computed in the x and y dimensions then 2) the least-gradient path of pixels should be deleted on whichever dimension that needs to be resized.
+This algorithm is then repeated as many times as needed to achieve the resulting dimensions.

 # Demo

 This image was resized from 1600x775 to 800x387 (half-size)